How To: Talk Budgets With Your Parents

 Once you and your beloved have thought about the kind of wedding you want, as well as some of your must-haves, try figuring out how you can achieve this dream wedding with just your finances.
 That way, whatever help your families are able to offer you will be a great surprise, making you that much more grateful!

-Why not prepare some estimates for your families to look over – so they can see how much is needed where.
+Your families will really appreciate some informed estimates, so that they can see how much is needed, and where it’s needed.
+Our free budgeting tool works these out for you, taking into account facts about your wedding specifically.
+Once we’ve given you some estimates, why not go over them with your family?
 Prices for weddings have most probably changed drastically since your parents got married and while they may want to cover the entire event, giving them an idea of what your wishes are will be hugely appreciated.

 Another great move is to consider your parents’ interests when deciding what they can help you with.
 If your mum is the owner of a gorgeous flower garden, she may want to be involved with the wedding flowers.
 Or if your loved one’s father is a keen musician, with more vinyl records than a record shop, then he will enjoy helping with the music.
 Cater to their interests and it will make them feel involved in a special and thoughtful way – not just needed for their wallets!